 We are happy to see the last details fall into place at Vindinge Sognehus.
 The building is a natural connection between the historic church and the traditional village and features beautiful brick and wood details both on the exterior and interior.
 Nanna Vöge will present the finished project on the 16th of May in Vindinge.

 The office has moved to a new location close to the historic city centre and cathedral of Roskilde.
 We are now placed in an old Iron Foundry in the historic industrial buildings of Maglekilde in Hedegade 1, Roskilde.

 CORNELIUS VÖGE have been prequalified for the LIVSRUM competition in Herlev, Copenhagen.
-The initiative is directed by The Cancer Society and Realdania, who are building new cancer counselling centers close to hospitals.
-The centers are based upon the concept of healing architecture, and are strongly inspired by the acclaimed Maggie’s centers in the UK, named after founder Maggie Jencks.
+The initiative is directed by The Cancer Society and Realdania, who are building new cancer counselling centres close to hospitals.
+The centres are based upon the concept of healing architecture, and are strongly inspired by the acclaimed Maggie’s centres in the UK, named after founder Maggie Jencks.
 The building is to provide security and homeliness, whilst maintaining an openness and presence to the users.
 We are qualified together with contractor Svaneeng and Aksel V. Jensen Engineering.